 |Ps 98:3; Is 41:8-9||Luke 1:54 ~ He has helped Israel his servant, remembering his mercy,|

 Gen 12:3; 13:15;

 |Luke 1:55:55 according to his promise to our fathers, to Abraham and to his descendants forever."|

 The poem can be divided into three parts:

-In verse 48 Mary thanks God because he has looked upon the humiliation of his servant.
-The Greek word tapeinosis (Strong's Concordance # 5014) in verse 48 is from the root tapeinoo, meaning "to humiliate, debase, bring low" (Strong's Concordance #5013).
+In verse 48 Mary thanks God For he has looked upon his handmaid's lowliness; behold, from now on will all ages call me blessed.
+The Greek word tapeinosis (Strong's Concordance # 5014), translated "lowliness" in verse 48, is from the root tapeinoo, meaning "to humiliate, debase, bring low" (Strong's Concordance #5013).
 The word tapeinosis can be translated as "lowness" in rank or in feeling.
 Some Bible translations render this verse as "low estate," or "humble station," or "humiliation."

 Answer: Probably the humiliation she suffered as a girl who was pregnant and as yet unmarried.
-Family and neighbors may have believed she had been unfaithful to Joseph.
+Family and neighbors might believe that she was unfaithful to Joseph.
 Hannah's humiliation, on the other hand, was from her inability to bear a child.
 It is, however, the same word and possibly the same feeling but for different reasons.